deckerego/tally_circuitpy/README.md

 Ensure that the contents of the `lib/` subdirectory are also copied - these are the precompiled Adafruit libraries that power the Macropad.

+tally_circuitpy requires CircuitPython 7.0, which can be downloaded at https://circuitpython.org/downloads and can be flashed according to your board's instructions.
+Many ESP32-S2 boards follow similar ESPTool instructions as listed [on Adafruit's Metro ESP32-S2](https://learn.adafruit.com/adafruit-metro-esp32-s2/rom-bootloader) learn page.
+If you are flashing with the ESPTool, make sure to flash with the `.bin` file (_not_ the `.uf2` file).

+## Configuration

 Once the files have been copied over, update the `secrets.py` file in the CIRCUITPY drive to contain your WiFi SSID and PSK.
 If the activity LED blinks rapidly, that indicates your tally light cannot connect to WiFi.
 Double-check that you have a valid SSID and PSK for a 2.4GHz WiFi network specified in `secrets.py`.

+Configuration settings are stored in the `settings.py` file, including the maximum LED brightness allowed.
+Some devices cannot run at over 50% brightness without heat sinks, and so a max value can be enforced so devices will not overheat.

 ## Required Libraries

-tally_circuitpy requires CircuitPython 7.0, which can be downloaded at https://circuitpython.org/downloads and can be flashed according to your board's instructions.
-Many ESP32-S2 boards follow similar ESPTool instructions as listed [on Adafruit's Metro ESP32-S2](https://learn.adafruit.com/adafruit-metro-esp32-s2/rom-bootloader) learn page.
-If you are flashing with the ESPTool, make sure to flash with the `.bin` file (_not_ the `.uf2` file).

 All required libraries are supplied through the release .ZIP files.
 If you want to install directly from the repository, you will need the